 d.
 Information about Children in care (or formerly in care).
 This information may be disclosed only upon written authorization of a Child’s Legal Guardian, except as otherwise specified by law, and must be shared with the Department and Child placing agencies licensed pursuant to 22 MRS Chapter 1671, upon request.

-7. The Provider must maintain a staff manual that addresses the following:
+7. (NEW) The Provider must maintain a staff manual that addresses the following:

 a.
 Policies and their implementation.
 This must include, at a minimum, policies for the following: